-While in India, Joel completed an English Teaching Assistantship in a nonprofit school working with middle school and high school students teaching conversational English and composition.
+While in India, Joel completed an English teaching assistantship in a nonprofit school working with middle school and high school students teaching conversational English and composition.
 He will also be engaging in community health research and work based on the community he will be placed in, possibly incorporating music and the arts.
 As of now the specifics of this project are unknown because he does not know where he will be yet, but "He is very excited!"

 The Fulbright Program is the flagship international educational exchange program of the United States.
 As a finalist you will represent the country as a cultural ambassador while you are overseas, helping to enhance mutual understanding between Americans and the people in India.
 You will join over 100,000 Fulbright U.S. Student Program alumni who have undertaken grants since the program began in 1948.

-Naureen Ali just completed her second year of working with Teach For America down in Houston, TX; and was selected by her region to represent Houston (over 250 corps members in our region) in the national competition.
+Naureen Ali just completed her second year of working with Teach For America down in Houston, Texas, and was selected by her region to represent Houston (over 250 corps members in our region) in the national competition.
 She was placed in the national competition and out of 5,500 corps, was named as one of this year’s top 10 TFA teachers in America!
 She is the first Brandeis student to place so high in TFA’s national competition.
 A HUGE congratulations to you, Naureen!

 Currently teaching summer school and returning for a 3rd year in the classroom, Naureen is also taking her MCAT this summer, as medical school will always be her dream.
 However her experience with TFA has affirmed her commitment to fighting for children and addressing injustice on all levels; and as a physician, she hopes to continue this work.